marbl/MetagenomeScope/GENERAL_TODO.md

         * I need to actually work on getting this in a Minimal Working Example; for all I know this could just be some elaborate bug I accidentally introduced with data(cpd).
-    * Documentation might be wrong re: the edge weights supported by Floyd-Warshall and Bellman-Ford algorithms (it should say "numeric," instead of "positive numeric" -- would need to verify this and then submit a small pull request, I guess).
-    * Documentation is likely wrong re: using `eles.classes()` to clear an element's style classes; I think it's actually `eles.classes("")`, since when I tried the former Cytoscape.js gave me an error and when I tried the latter it worked fine.
-I guess verify that this is the case and then file a pull request if so?

 * Start thinking of scaling factors -- e.g. "up to this many thousands of nodes in the browser, or this many millions of nodes in the desktop